jorge2412/DataLake2/Mixed Reality/HoloLens (Draft)/Session 2 - Hands On/HoloLens HOL.md

 <a name="Exercise3"></a>
 ## Exercise 3: Build your first holographic application with Unity ##

-In this exercise, you will create a new Unity project and configure it (manually) to target the Windows Holographic platform.
-In the next exercise, you will learn how to automate much of this.
-However, going through the process manually the first time helps you understand — and develop an appreciation for — what's happening and why.
+In this exercise, you will create a new Unity project and configure it to target the Windows Holographic platform.
+In the next exercise, you will learn how to automate much of this process.
+However, doing it manually the first time helps you understand what's happening and why.

-1. Launch Unity and sign in using your Unity Account.
+1. Launch Unity and sign in with your Unity Account.

 1. Click **+ New** to create a new Unity project.
 For now, the project name does not matter since this is a throw-away project.
 Enter any project name that you like.
 Make sure **3D** is selected, and then click the **Create project** button.